cmark0v/linux_hax/linuxhax.rst

 - ``ping`` - normal old school icmp ping. not waht it used to be
 - ``telnet`` - old school shell/terminal over the wire. completely unencrypted, not much more complex than netcat. helpful for testing connections, manual single prot probing like tenet <host> 80 to connect to port 80 on <host>
 - ``nslookup`` - look up an ip or hostname in DNS
-- ``john`` - old school powerful password hash cracker. supports extensions and a lot of hash algorithms. parallelism exists too, not sure about GPU kernels. likely better things these days. called john the ripper(after the famous amteur serial hooker-disection enthusiast)
+- ``john`` - old school powerful password hash cracker. supports extensions and a lot of hash algorithms. parallelism exists too, not sure about GPU kernels. likely better things these days. called john the ripper(after the famous amteur serial hooker-vivisection enthusiast)
 - ``whois`` - information on domain ownership, reverse look up of IP addresses. just an entry from a database about the owner and registrar stuff for IPs and domains.
 - ``traceroute`` - old school packet routing trace, not sure if it really works the same anymore, but shows you the path packets take to a server. seems like maye routers out in the widl drop the packets it uses now often? not sure. dont use it much and its not what it used to be is the word
 - ``arping`` - executes a ping-analogous function using the arp protocol. v nice.
-- ``tsocks`` - wrap any protocol through socks
+- ``tsocks`` - wrap any protocol through socks generally config in etc
 - ``httping``- ping a http server.
 IE, give the response time to a http service
 - ``aircrack-ng`` - a suite of utilities for security analysis of wifi networks
 - ``iwconfig``-ike ifconfig but with specific features for wifi adapters/driver interfaces. it is old school